Mrt134/Experimental/1.0luminadocumentation/luminactbt.rst

 All Lumina utilities are developed with C++ using Qt Libraries, but other Qt-based languages are used in the project too.
-For example, the CSS-like `Qt Stylesheet language <http://doc.qt.io/qt-4.8/stylesheet.html>`_ is used for theme templates, and the JavaScript styled `QML <http://doc.qt.io/qt-5/qtqml-index.html>`_ may be optionally used for desktop interface plugins.
+For example, the CSS-like `Qt Stylesheet language <http://doc.qt.io/qt-4.8/stylesheet.html>`_ is used for theme templates.

 .. index:: development
 .. _Getting the Source Code: